How the prosecution sees your case.

 When the police arrive on scene in reference to a domestic violence call, policy dictates that they make an arrest regardless of the “victim’s” desires and even though both parties deny that any domestic violence took place.
 When making an arrest, the police do not consider the “victim’s” motives which could include spite, jealousy, or ill-will.
 Moreover, the police often do not investigate whether the “victim” was the first aggressor.

-The Plantation domestic violence attorneys at Lyons, Snyder & Collin will contact the State Attorney’s Office before charges are filed to provide your side of the story and disclose possible motives of the “victim.”
+The Fort Lauderdale domestic violence attorneys at Lyons, Snyder & Collin will contact the State Attorney’s Office before charges are filed to provide your side of the story and disclose possible motives of the “victim.”

 Special cases require special lawyers.